Securing Funds for Your New Gym through different business funding methods

 It can take much longer to get approved than other types of loans.

 In the fitness industry the term “leasing” refers to financing-to-own.
+It’s beneficial to understand what equipment financing is all about.
 Leasing is another type of loan that requires much less documentation than a conventional bank loan.
 Upon receipt of a very simple lease application, the leasing company will company will run a credit check to determine what amount you qualify for.
 This determination is based on your credit history, current FICA score and other factors that demonstrate credit stability.

 If your personal credit score or credit history isn’t to the level where you qualify for the amount that you are looking to lease, a cosigner with a higher credit score can be used to secure the lease. can be used to secure the lease.
 You can also lease a lesser amount that you qualify for on your own.